NewLunarFire/LGTVController/README.md

 ## Executing

-Run `./lgtv --device=<device> [OPTIONS]`.
+Run `./lgtv --device=<device> [OPTIONS] [COMMAND]`.
 If you do not get any output from this command, it means no TV is connected to the selected serial port.
 If a compatible TV is connected, you should see a `X 01 NGSSx` reply, where SS is the Set ID (in Hexadecimal) of your television

 ### Options